Seating Posture For Cellists

 We need to be very aware of the levels of tension in the different parts of the body while playing the cello – and also when we are not with our cello!
 This awareness of tension, with and without the instrument, is a fundamental element of “good” playing – and of “good” body use in general – but it is often neglected in instrumental pedagogy.
 It’s normal that learning a new skill involves tension and discomfort, so at first, we just ignore these sensations of strain.
 Later, we ignore these sensations because we are directing all of our attention to the playing of more and more notes, and then later we ignore the physical tension because all our attention is concentrated on the interpretation of the music.
 But we are creatures of habit, and eventually, we get so used to playing with tensions that we no longer notice if (or where) there is excess, unnecessary tension in our bodies.

 How then can we then increase our “body awareness”?
-We can start by simply directing our attention away from the music (and from the instrument) towards our body, Observing ourselves in a mirror (while playing!) is also helpful, but making a video of our playing is even more so.
+We can start by simply directing our attention away from the music (and from the instrument) towards our body.
+Watching ourselves in a mirror (while playing!) is not only helpful as a diagnostic tool but also has a large tension-reducing effect simply because it converts us into an observer rather than a totally absorbed, intensely focused performer.
+Making a video of our playing is also very useful as a diagnostic tool.
+Ugly, contorted facial expressions and strange noises coming from our throat are a sure sign of excessive tension in the rest of the body.

 Another general principle of posture and ergonomics is that “movement” tends to release tensions.
 Our arms and fingers are obliged to move in order to play the cello but other parts of our body can stiffen up through a lack of movement if we are not careful.
 Deliberately moving the neck, shoulders, back and hips while playing can be a useful way to release tension and avoid rigidity.
 A very useful trick to loosen up our body while playing is to move our weight from one buttock to the other in a sort of swaying, rocking movement in which we roll onto the left buttock on a long upbow and to the right buttock on a long downbow.
 Benjamin Zander talks about the great advantages of being a “one-buttock-player”.
 Pianists are lucky because the size of their instrument obliges them to make this movement in order to reach the notes at the extremes of the keyboard.
 We cellists, on the other hand, are not required to do this beneficial movement and must therefore make a conscious, deliberate premeditated decision to use it.